Scientific Forecaster Discussion

 National Weather Service San Diego California

-across the west will bring additional cooling and a return of marine
+low pressure will bring cooling and a much deeper marine layer.

 Discussion...for extreme southwestern California including Orange...